qmarcou/IGoR/README.md

 This is where all IGoR outputs will appear.
 Specific folders will be created for alignments, inference , evaluation and outputs.

 ## Alignments
 Performs Smith-Waterman alignments of the genomic templates.
+Using a slight alteration of the smith waterman score matrix, we enforce that V can only be deleted on the 3' side and J on the 5' side (thus enforcing the alignment on the other side until the end of the read or of the genomic template).
+D is aligned using a classical smith waterman local alignment approach allowing gene deletions on both sides.

 ## Inference
 The inference is reached using the command `-infer`.
 Logs and models parameters values for each iteration will be created in the folder *inference* of the working directory.
 Optional parameters are the following: